 Men’s hiking shorts also often have a DWR finish.
 That stands for Durable Water Resistant.
 DWR coatings are found in all rainwear.
 For shorts you probably don’t want the same heavy, slick coating you find in a rain jacket.
 But you do want a nice light coating that causes rain water to just slide down the fabric and never touch your skin.
 This is most critical in nylon shorts which will absorb some water in a heavy rain.

-Durable Shorts that Survive the Toughest Trail
+What to Look for to Find Durable Shorts that Survive the Toughest Trail

 There’s a reason people entrust their lives to nylon when flying hot air balloons.
 It is an incredibly strong fabric.
 And polyester is abrasion resistant which means it’s not going to snag and tear as you push through brambles or crawl through boulders.
 These natural characteristics of nylon and polyester allow the use of thinner materials so you have less weight in your pack and cooler shorts on a hot day.